Efficient approximations for utility-based pricing

 An alternative method to Monte Carlo is to produce a polynomial approximation.
-This has been done for an expansion in terms of small $\l$ in \cite{ref2,ref3,ref1} and in terms of the correlation $\rho$ between $P$ and $S$ in \cite{ref5} and \cite{ref4}.
+This has been done for an expansion in terms of small $\l$ in \cite{ref1,ref3}, of the correlation $\rho$ between $P$ and $S$ in \cite{ref2} and of an aggregate of $\gamma$, $\l$ and $\rho$ in \cite{ref4} and \cite{ref5}.
 Thus, we first derive polynomial approximations in $\rho$ and show (see Figure \ref{figure_dl}) that these polynomial approximations can be extremely bad.
-We take the opportunity to make a correction on the error order of the expansions proposed by Monoyios, as the coefficients are defined using the minimal martingale measure and thus depend on the correlation.
+We take the opportunity to precise the error order of the expansions proposed by Monoyios in \cite{ref4} and \cite{ref5}, as its coefficients are defined using the minimal martingale measure and thus depend on the correlation.

-Based on these observations, we propose a new and efficient numerical method.
-For this method, we adapt an idea from \cite{ref6}: we remove the expectation that gives the reservation price of the most randomness as possible using the Lambert function.
-This allows splitting the reservation price into a deterministic part and a random part, the first one being preponderant in meaningful financial situations, while the second will help to provide a low variance estimator for the price (see Figures \ref{lambert_direct_stock} and \ref{lambert_direct_put}).
-For example, this variance may decrease from 5.66 to 0.017.
-These methods also provide some multiplicative decompositions for the value function.
-Note that these deterministic approximations remain semi-closed because they rely on the Lambert function.